Maleny, Montville and Mapleton in the Blackall Range is highly thought of as the places to go for local arts and crafts.

-The Aussie World family fun-park is located behind the Pub on Queensland's Sunshine Coast.
+The Aussie World family fun-park is located on the highway towards the Sunshine Coast.
 Set in beautiful native Australian gardens Aussie World provides over thirty rides and games and it's guaranteed to please every one of all ages.
-Aussie World is also home to the largest display of authentic aboriginal artefacts and souvenirs on the Sunshine Coast.
-Didgeridoos and authentic paintings are on display and available for sale, alongside a huge Australian themed product range.
 A selection of specialty shops caters for the most discerning buyer and includes locally grown and Australian made products.
-Whether you are a backpacker or a family travelling the Bruce Highway on the Sunshine Coast, Aussie World and the Pub which is located next door are a must to visit.
-Open 7 days a week from 9am.
+Whether you are a backpacker or a family travelling the Bruce Highway on the Sunshine Coast, Aussie World is a must to visit.

 Don't forget to pop into Australia Zoo, the largest attraction on the Sunshine Coast and catch the crocodile show.

 The Sunshine Coast offers one of the most beautiful stretches of unspoiled beaches you will find anywhere.
 The main beaches are patrolled year round offering a safe holiday environment.
 Coolum, Sunshine, Dickies and Moffat beaches, as well as the bays of the Noosa National Park offer some great spots for the keen surfer.
 The Sunshine Coast is also host to some great surf carnivals, triathlons and marathons.